SapitoSucio/froggo-guides/docs/script_commands.md

 \***npcskilleffect** **<skill id\>**,**<number\>**,**<x\>**,**<y\>**;\
 \***npcskilleffect** "**<skill name\>**",**<number\>**,**<x\>**,**<y\>**;

-This command behaves identically to '`skilleffect`', however, ground type skill effects will be centered at the map coordinates given on the same map as the attached character and all other skill types will be centered on the attached character.
+This command behaves identically to ``skilleffect``, however, ground type skill effects will be centered at the map coordinates given on the same map as the attached character and all other skill types will be centered on the attached character.